 Don’t be scared of LASIK.
 It will most certainly do more good than bad.

-Besides, who doesn’t want 20/40 vision?
+Besides, who doesn’t want a 20/40 vision?
 That’s like a superpower!

-Unless we’re talking about the statistics for LASIK procedure that had to be overdone, the results from the surgery are supposed to last forever.
+Unless we’re talking about the statistics for the LASIK procedure that had to be overdone, the results from the surgery are supposed to last forever.
 However, according to LASIK patient satisfaction statistics, there’s a 10% chance after 10 years you’ll need another procedure.

 The success rate is over 95%.
 The rest of the patients experience mild problems after surgery.
-The stats on LASIK going wrong say these are less than 0.5% of the cases.

 Around 35% of people qualify.
 That’s roughly 115 million people in the US.
 LASIK eye surgery facts and the history of performed procedures say only 10 million people did LASIK so far.